vulture2600/SandstoneDashboard/ansible/sensor_config_s3_sync/README.md

 1) Copy the AWS [config](config) file to ~/.aws/

-1) Add your access key and secret key to ~/.aws/credentials
+1) Add the access key and secret key to ~/.aws/credentials

-1) Append the following line to /etc/hosts
+1) Append the following line to /etc/hosts.
+Update the IP address if different.

     ```192.168.30.10   quobjects```